-In 1938, three French adventurers were the first to kayak the greatest rivers of the American West.
+In 1938, three French adventurers were the first to kayak the great rivers of the American West.
 Newlyweds Genevieve and Bernard de Colmont, and their friend Antoine de Seynes were three dashing young Parisians seeking adventure.
 The trio traveled from their homes in France, boldly setting out to be the first to kayak the Green and Colorado Rivers.

 The trio captured their 900-mile journey on 16mm color film, but the film has remained unseen in an archive for years.
 It offers a vivid window to a time when the Wild West was transitioning to the Modern West, when the rivers flowed wild and undammed, before guidebooks and GPS.
 They set out as a new vanguard of outdoor recreationalists, packing a new set of equipment and expectations, to seek out adventure merely for the joie de vivre.